legal resources necessary to hold negligent facilities accountable.

 The investigator stated that “the form did not contain information on the number, size, type or length of the existing bruises.”
 A subsequent head to toe skin check performed on August 27, 2016, failed to document “any existing bruises.”
 In two follow up head to toe skin assessments performed on August 27, 2016, and September 3, 2016, the assessments “did not document any existing bruises.”

 Our knowledgeable attorneys can offer legal assistance on your behalf to ensure your case for financial compensation is successfully resolved against every party that caused your loved one harm.
-Our law firm accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
+Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.